 Prayer times must be observed in the time given and never performed before the prescribed time, although making up a missed prayer is acceptable.
 If you are in a place with height variations, consideration must be paid to the height above sea level as this can affect your prayer time by a few minutes.
 For example, someone living or working on the top floor of a high-rise building will have a different prayer time to someone living or working on the ground floor.

 Salah is the second of the Five obligatory Pillars of Islam, and is followed by Zakat – which makes the third pillar.
-If you would like to learn more about Zakat and what it entails, please visit our Zakat page, for more information.
+If you would like to learn more about Zakat and what it entails, please visit our Zakat page for more information.
 We also have an article about how to perform wudu.